omardelarosa/code-music-demos/public/slides.md

 --

-- Lots of people know how to write code. 💻
+- Maybe you know how to code 💻

 --

-- Lots of people play music. 🎸
+- ... but you don't play any instruments

 --

-- So why not do both at once? 🤝
+- ... and you want to make music 🎸

 --

-- Here are some ideas 🤔
+- This offers some ideas 🤔

 ---